A Berkeley STEM Graduate Students’ Guide to Climate and Environmental Activism in the “Trumpocene Era”

 Throughout the night, each organization shared ideas, stories, perspectives, and actions that elaborated upon these categories.

 Before I plunge into it, though, as a world-class scatterbrain, one point hammered by many of the presenting organizations that I took to heart is that you can not work on every front at once.
 Feeling run down, overwhelmed, and overworked will detract from your ability to be a healthy and productive contributor to society.
 While reading this list, remember that one of the most important parts of activism is being in a space where you can truly give your full attention and effort to the cause you are dedicated to.
-Ok, here we go.
+Ok, here we go.1. get involved professionally

 In the words of a Union of Concerned Scientists representative: